Bat Creek Stone

-The Bat Creek inscription is an inscribed stone tablet found by John W. Emmert on February 14, 1889.
+The Bat Creek Stone is an inscribed stone tablet, now considered to be a hoax, found by John W. Emmert on February 14, 1889.
 Emmert claimed to have found the tablet in Tipton Mound 3 during an excavation of Hopewell mounds in Loudon County, Tennessee.
 This excavation was part of a larger series of excavations that aimed to clarify the controversy regarding who is responsible for building the various mounds found in the Eastern United States.

 In the late nineteenth century, when the tablet was found, Cyrus Thomas, the director of the mound excavations, concluded the inscription presented letters from the Cherokee alphabet.
 This interpretation was accepted at the time but was contested about a century later by Cyrus H. Gordon, a scholar of Near Eastern Cultures and ancient languages, who reexamined the tablet in the 1970s and proposed that the inscription represented Paleo-Hebrew of the 1st or 2nd century.
-The consensus among archaeologists is that the tablet is a hoax, although some have argued that the ancient Hebrew text on the stone supports pre-Columbian transoceanic contact theories.
+The consensus among archaeologists is that the tablet is a hoax.
+Supporting its authenticity, economist J. Huston McCulloch argued that the ancient Hebrew text on the stone supports pre-Columbian transoceanic contact theories.
 Countering the notion of pre-Columbian transoceanic contact theories, archaeologists Robert Mainfort and Mary Kwas have concluded that the inscription is not a genuine paleo-Hebrew artifact but rather a 19th-century forgery.
 Furthermore, the conclusions drawn by Mainfort and Kwas have been accepted by other archaeologists and members of academic communities.

-Today, the probable source used by the forger to create the inscription has been identified, yet the question of who made the tablet and why remains unanswered.
+Today the probable source used by the forger to create the inscription has been identified, yet the question of who made the tablet and why remains unanswered.

 Physical description of the tablet

 The stone itself is 11.4 centimeters (4.5 inches) long and 5.1 centimeters (2.0 inches) wide.
 The inscription consists of at least eight distinct characters.
 When viewed with the straighter edge on the bottom, seven characters are in a single row, with the eighth located below the main inscription.
 These eight characters are, on average, 2–3mm in depth.
-According to the American Petrographic Services' evaluation of the stone, the marks are characterized by smooth, "rounded grooves".
+The marks are characterized by smooth, "rounded grooves".
 This shape suggests the stone's creator used a rounded instrument to make the engraving.
 Additionally, the entire surface of the stone appears to be polished, which further contributes to the smooth, rounded edges of the markings.
 An unknown party added two nearly parallel vertical strokes while the stone was stored in the National Museum of Natural History from 1894 and 1970.
 This is evident by the lack of the markings in the first photograph of the stone, published in the 1890–1891 annual report of the Bureau of Ethnology, and their appearance in photos after 1970.
 Additionally, these markings are characterized by V shape carvings indicating they were created by a sharper tool than the initial eight characters.